vanshika-hgnis/RedditBot/README.md

     Ensure the post is relevant to the subreddit, follows its rules, and provides accurate information.
 Now generate a post.
 ```

+This prompt is then passed to Mistral AI for content generation.

+4. Content Generation with Mistral AI: The bot uses Mistral AI to generate the Reddit post content based on the constructed prompt.
+The generated content is checked for quality and relevance before being submitted to Reddit.

+5. Scheduling and Posting: Users can schedule posts at specific time slots.
+Once the time arrives, the bot automatically submits the generated post to Reddit under the specified subreddit.

 ## Setup

 1. Clone the repository